Ficus aurea: Synonyms

-In 1920, American botanist Paul C. Standley described three new species based on collections from Panama and Costa Rica—Ficus tuerckheimii, F. isophlebia and F. jimenezii.
+In 1920, American botanist Paul C. Standley described three new species based on collections from Panama and Costa Rica — Ficus tuerckheimii, F. isophlebia, and F. jimenezii.
 DeWolf concluded that they were all the same species, and Berg synonymised them with F. aurea.
 These names have been used widely for Mexican and Central American populations, and continue to be used by some authors.
 Berg suspected that Ficus rzedowskiana Carvajal and Cuevas-Figueroa may also belong to this species, but he had not examined the original material upon which this species was based.

 Berg considered F. aurea to be a species with at least four morphs.
 "None of the morphs", he wrote, "can be related to certain habitats or altitudes."
-Thirty years earlier, William Burger had come to a very different conclusion with respect to Ficus tuerckheimii, F. isophlebia and F. jimenezii—he rejected DeWolf's synonymisation of these three species as based on incomplete evidence.
+Thirty years earlier, William Burger had come to a very different conclusion with respect to Ficus tuerckheimii, F. isophlebia and F. jimenezii — he rejected DeWolf's synonymisation of these three species as based on incomplete evidence.
 Burger noted that the three taxa occupied different habitats which could be separated in terms of rainfall and elevation.
+Plants of the World Online accepts F. isophlebia and F. tuerckheimii as distinct species, and F. jimenezii as a synonym of F. aurea.